nrinaudo/nrinaudo.github.com/_articles/pl/ast.md

 ## Where to go from here?

 We can now represent simple arithmetic operations in memory and interpret them.
-This is obviously not yet a full fledged programming language, but it's a nice start!
+This is obviously not yet a full fledged programming language, but it is a nice start!

 In the live coding sessions of this series, I will usually also implement multiplication, subtraction and division, as well as a basic code formatter.
 They're useful for practice, but maybe not so much for explanations, so I'll skip this here.

 You however should feel free to try your hand at it if you have the time.
-But do not attempt yet to write operations that work with anything but numbers - this requires a little subtlety, and we'll tackle that in our next session.
+But do not attempt to write operations that work with anything but numbers just yet - it requires a little subtlety, and we'll tackle that in our next session.